mundyreimer/mundyreimer.github.io/_posts/2020-12-25-lindenmayer-grammars-1.md

     return pen
 {% endhighlight %}

 Next, we'll create a helper function to check if our predecessor string is present.
-If so we replace it with its corresponding successor string,
+If so, then we'll replace it with its corresponding successor string,

 {% highlight python %}
 def production_rule(sequence):